ipfs-cluster/ipfs-cluster-website/content/documentation/security.md

 ## HTTP API endpoints

 IPFS Cluster peers provide by default an **HTTP API endpoint** which can be configured with SSL.
-It also provides a **LibP2P API endpoint**, disabled by default, which re-uses either the Cluster peer or a specifically configured LibP2P host.
+It also provides a **libp2p API endpoint**, which re-uses either the Cluster libp2p host or a specifically configured libp2p host.

 These endpoints are controlled by the `restapi.http_listen_multiaddress` (default `/ip4/127.0.0.1/tcp/9094`) and the `restapi.libp2p_listen_multiaddress` (if a specific `private_key` and `id` are configured in the `restapi` section).

+Note that when the Cluster libp2p host is re-used to provide the libp2p API endpoint (which listens on `0.0.0.0`) the endpoint is automatically authenticated by the *cluster secret*.

 Both endpoints support **Basic Authentication** but are unauthenticated by default.
-Both endpoints can run at the same time, but any one of them can be disabled (but not the two).

 Access to these endpoints allow to fully control IPFS Cluster, so they should be adecuately protected when they are opened up to other than `localhost`.
-The secure channel provided by the configurable SSL or LibP2P endpoint, along with Basic Authentication, allow to safely use these endpoints for remote administration.
+The secure channel provided by the configurable SSL or libp2p endpoint, along with Basic Authentication, allow to safely use these endpoints for remote administration.

 ## IPFS and IPFS Proxy endpoints